-Steel is a major component used in manufacturing the Company's equipment.
+Fluctuations in the price of carbon steel, which is a significant cost and material used in the manufacturing of the Company's equipment, may affect the Company's financial performance.
 The Company is subject to fluctuations in market prices for raw materials, such as steel.
 If the Company is unable to purchase materials it requires or is unable to pass on price increases to its customers or otherwise reduce its cost of goods sold, its business results of operations and financial condition may be adversely affected.